-If the individual responsibility requirement is classified as a tax on income, whether it is direct or not becomes irrelevant as it would no longer be subject to apportionment by virtue of the Sixteenth Amendment.
+If the minimum essential coverage requirement is classified as a tax on income, whether the tax is direct or not becomes irrelevant as it would no longer be subject to apportionment by virtue of the Sixteenth Amendment.
 Certain aspects of the tax might support its classification as a tax on income since, for taxpayers with sufficient income, the amount of taxation would be directly proportional to their excess household income above the filing threshold and only those taxpayers with household income above the filing threshold would be subject to the tax at all.
-However, it is not clear that a court would classify the individual responsibility requirement as a tax on income since a significant component of the tax appears to have no relationship to a taxpayer's income, but is instead related to the lack of coverage under a health plan for themselves and their dependents.
+However, it is not clear that a court would classify the minimum essential coverage requirement as a tax on income since a significant component of the tax appears to have no relationship to a taxpayer's income, but is instead related to the lack of coverage under a health plan for themselves and their dependents.